soyashinkai/PHi-C/README.md

 You will obtain the same output data and figures in the directory [_Demos_](/Demos).
 We used Hi-C data for mouse embryo stem cells (chr8: 42,100-44,525 kb; bin size: 25 kb) with KR normalization by [Bonev et al.](https://doi.org/10.1016/j.cell.2017.09.043).

+To visualize the simulated polymer dynamics, run VMD, firstly read _polymer_N97.psf_, and then read _dynamics_00_K.xyz_ on VMD.

+To visualize the sampled polymer conformations, run VMD, firstly read _polymer_N97.psf_, and then read _conformations_00_K.xyz_ on VMD.

 -------------------------